vacp2p/vac.dev/docs/vsus.md

 ## Smart Contracts (SC)

-Vac's Smart Contracts Service Unit specialises in the development, maintenance, and auditing of smart contracts for IFT projects.
+Vac's Smart Contracts service unit specializes in developing, maintaining, and auditing smart contracts for IFT projects.
-The SC unit ensures that all smart contracts are robust, secure, and aligned with project requirements.
+This unit ensures all smart contracts are robust, secure, and aligned with project requirements.
+They enhance existing smart contracts and develop new ones using [Certora](https://www.certora.com/) formal verification rules, a cutting-edge approach that mathematically proves contract adherence to intended specifications6.

-SC designs and develops smart contracts tailored to the specific needs of IFT projects, ensuring they function as intended and are up-to-date with any project changes or requirements.
+The SC unit designs and implements smart contracts tailored to the unique needs of IFT projects, guaranteeing they function as intended and remain current with evolving project requirements.
-The unit's thorough auditing process involves meticulously reviewing smart contracts to identify and rectify potential vulnerabilities, ensuring the highest standards of security and reliability.
+By leveraging tools like the Certora Prover, the team can detect rare and hard-to-find bugs, providing the widest possible coverage for smart contract security.
+This approach not only ensures the integrity of the contracts but also streamlines operations and reduces potential risks for IFT projects.

 ## Nim